 When Kaneana May, a stay-at-home mother living in regional NSW, took a trip to Sydney to do Popular Women's Fiction with the Australian Writers' Centre she came away inspired, motivated with new ideas and a new direction.
-Today she is a published author of two novels, including All We Have is Now, which hit bookshelves in 2021, and her debut novel The One, published by Harlequin hit the bookshelves in July 2019.
+Today she is a published author of two novels, including All We Have is Now, which hit bookshelves in 2021, and her debut novel The One, both published by Harlequin.

 It was a stint doing work experience during her third year at university in the script department of Home and Away that cemented Kaneana’s love for writing.